-If you love butter cookies, you will definitely love these chocolate butter cookies.
-These are crispy, rich, buttery and deliciously chocolatey butter cookies that are hard to resist and even harder to stop with just one.
+If you love butter cookies, you will definitely love these chocolate cookies.
+These are crispy, rich, buttery and deliciously chocolaty butter cookies that are hard to resist and even harder to stop with just one.

 I love these cookies not only for their taste, but also for their texture.
 I like soft crispy cookies and these cookies are just that.
 Plus I have been trying get a perfect recipe for piped chocolate cookies and finally with this recipe, I was able to get that perfect dough consistency that is neither too soft (that it does not hold the shape of the cookies when baking) nor too hard that its takes all your energy to pipe them out or keep bursting your piping bags when trying to pipe the cookies out.